 Lecturer of Information Technology

-- 2016, Masters, Computer Science, University of Southern California
+- Bachelor's Degree, Computer Science, University of Southern California

 Sanjay Madhav is a Senior Lecturer in the Information Technology Program, where he teaches several programming and video game programming courses.
 His flagship course is an undergraduate-level game programming course that he has taught since 2008, but he has taught several other course topics including game engines, data structures, and compiler development.
 He is the lead faculty for both the Computer Programming and Video Game Programming minors.